RedditRecs

 Reddit Icon

-Gitgudm7 • about 1 month ago
+Gitgudm7 • 5 months ago

 Stick with the foam imo!
 Although foam won't necessarily be the most comfortable option to sleep on when camping on hard surfaces (which can be mitigated with site selection), it offers comfort in other ways.
 It's comfortable in that it's very low-maintenance: it'll never pop or develop a leak, and it'll never deflate in the middle of the night.
 You don't have to baby it whatsoever.
 It's comfortable in that it takes mere seconds to set up and take down.
 It's comfortable in that replacing it is easy and cheap.
 It's comfortable in that it's very light for the weight and you can trim it down to lighten it further.
 It's comfortable that it serves multiple purposes, including a sit pad during the day and a mat for stretching.
 All of these things pay dividends on a long-distance hike where light, reliable, multipurpose, and time-efficient gear rules.
 Also, I don't think foam is nearly as uncomfortable as people make it out to be.
 You can always use extra clothes and other stuff for padding if you have to camp on a hard surface.
 I find inflatables to be slippery and annoyingly narrow, whereas I can sprawl on foam like I'm on a real bed.
 Edit: I'll add that I own a Thermarest NeoAir X-Lite and an Exped Ultra 5R.
 I'd take foam over them any day on a thru-hike for the ease of use, durability, and weight.
 The last thing I want to do after a long day of hiking is to spend time blowing air into a glorified pool floatie.